Employee dishonesty insurance protects a business owner or their clients against theft and other financial losses caused by their employees.

-Employee dishonesty coverage can refer to two different types of coverage that protect against dishonest employees.
+Employee dishonesty coverage can refer to two different types of protection against theft by your staff:

-You may see both kinds of protection referred to as commercial crime insurance or employee theft coverage.
+You may see both kinds of protection referred to more broadly as commercial crime insurance or employee theft coverage.

 If your employees can access your company's finances, issue checks, or handle valuable business property, you should consider adding employee dishonesty coverage to your commercial property insurance coverage or BOP.